 Delta Dental offers a variety of orthodontic plan options with differing levels of coverage at various pricing points to fit a variety of requirements and budgets.
 Basic orthodontic coverage is available at a modest cost, as well as more comprehensive coverage at a premium cost.
 It is the country’s largest dental insurance provider.

-Delta Dental is one of the largest and most well-known names in dental insurance, with a market capitalization more than twice that of the next largest insurer.
+Delta Dental is one of the largest and most well-known names in dental insurance for braces, with a market capitalization more than twice that of the next largest insurer.
 You can select between the DeltaCare USA savings plan and the Delta Dental PPO with Delta Dental.
 You may be able to enroll in Delta Dental through your state’s health insurance exchange or healthcare.gov, depending on your location.
 Whatever plan you choose, at least a percentage of your orthodontic treatment will be covered.

 Pre-orthodontic treatment, planning, x-rays, orthodontic treatment, and retainers are all covered depending on your specific DeltaCare USA plan.
 In either scenario, you can consult with your orthodontist to acquire an estimate of the overall treatment cost before you start, taking into account all reductions and Delta Dental coverage.